 - Diarrhea or constipation

-The American Cancer Society recommends regular screenings for everyone age 50 and older.
-The doctor will do a visual test and/or stool-based test.
+The American Cancer Society recommends regular colorectal cancer screenings for everyone age 50 and older.
+Doctors can use visual tests, stool-based tests, or both.

 - Visual exams include: